-Virginia M. (Ginni) Rometty is Executive Chairman of IBM.
+Virginia M. (Ginni) Rometty is the former Executive Chairman of IBM.
 She was previously Chairman, President and Chief Executive Officer.

 Ginni became Chairman, President and Chief Executive Officer of IBM in 2012.
 During her tenure she made bold changes to reposition IBM for the future, investing in high value segments of the IT market and optimizing the company’s portfolio.
 Under Ginni’s leadership, IBM built out key capabilities in hybrid cloud, security, quantum computing, industry expertise, and data and AI, both organically and through acquisition.
 IBM acquired 64 companies during Ginni’s tenure as CEO, including Red Hat, the largest acquisition in the company’s history.
 She reinvented more than 50 percent of IBM’s portfolio, built a $21 billion hybrid cloud business and established IBM’s leadership in AI, quantum computing and blockchain, while divesting nearly $10 billion in annual revenue to focus the portfolio on IBM’s high-value, integrated offerings.